Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/viewing_analytics.md

 * Events
 * Custom Queries

-Each sub-tab is explained below.
+Each view is explained below.

 ### Real-time tab

-The **Real-Time** tab displays the number of currently active sessions, as well as the number of installs, sessions, and the average session length over the last hour.
+The **Real-Time** view displays the number of currently active sessions, as well as the number of installs, sessions, and the average session length over the last hour.
 Note that all times are in Coordinated Universal Time (UTC).

 **Active Users** - The number of users in the application at the moment.